-The Logitech G502 LIGHTSPEED Wireless is a great mouse for the office and multimedia.
-It has a lot of inputs, is very well-built, and most importantly, is comfortable to use for long periods.
+The Logitech G502 LIGHTSPEED Wireless is an excellent mouse for the office.
+It has a lot of programmable inputs, feels very well-built, and most importantly, is comfortable to use for long periods.
 It's great for a palm grip thanks to its rounded shape and thumb rest, though people with smaller hands may have a hard time reaching all the buttons.
 You can unlock its wheel for infinite scrolling, which is very useful when going through long documents.

-The Logitech G502 LIGHTSPEED Wireless is a great mouse for FPS games.
+The Logitech G502 LIGHTSPEED is a very good mouse for FPS gaming.
 It has a very low click latency, an extra-wide CPI range, and a remarkably consistent sensor.
-However, it's on the heavier side and might not be light enough for some.
+However, it's on the heavier side and might not be light enough for many FPS gamers.
 On the upside, it has a lot of programmable buttons, and you can set a G-shift button to give you an additional layer of programmable inputs.

-The Logitech G502 Wireless is an amazing MMO mouse.
-While it doesn't have a dedicated MMO design with many side buttons, you still have more inputs than a typical FPS gaming mouse.
-It also has amazing performance overall and is comfortable enough for long raids and dungeons.
+The Logitech G502 LIGHTSPEED is an amazing MMO mouse.
+While it doesn't have a dedicated MMO design with as many side buttons, it still has more programmable inputs than most typical FPS gaming mice.
+It also feels very well-built, solid, and should be comfortable enough for long raids and dungeons.

 The Logitech G502 LIGHTSPEED isn't designed for this purpose and is too heavy to be considered an ultra-light gaming mouse.
-It isn't designed for this purpose, although you can greatly reduce its weight by not using the included weights.
+You can even make it even heavier by adding the included weights.

 The Logitech G502 Wireless is pretty much identical to its wired equivalent, the Logitech G502 Hero.
 It has a big body and an overall aggressive gaming look.
 The logo and CPI indicators are RGB-lit and the overall look of the mouse is very premium.

-This mouse is fairly portable thanks to its wireless design.
-You don't have a bothersome cable around and you can easily store its receiver inside the mouse, which is very useful.
+The G502 LIGHTSPEED is fairly portable thanks to its wireless design.
+You don't have a bothersome cable around, and you can easily store its receiver inside the mouse, which is very useful.

-The Logitech G502 Wireless is a fairly heavy mouse.
-It comes with four 2g weights and two 4g weights, which lets you optimize it to suit your preference.
+The Logitech G502 Wireless is a heavy mouse.
+It comes with four 2g weights and two 4g weights, which let you optimize it to suit your preference.

-The Logitech G502 LIGHTSPEED's build quality is great.
-It has a very solid body that has no flex and the buttons have a very clicky and satisfying feel.
-There are grips on both sides of the mouse and the thumb rest is very comfortable.
+The Logitech G502 LIGHTSPEED's build quality is excellent.
+It has a very solid body with no sign of flex, and the buttons have a very clicky and satisfying feel.
+There are grips on both sides of the mouse, and the thumb rest is very comfortable.
 However, just like the wired version, there's a small wobble sound coming from the mouse when you shake it.

 The Logitech G502 LIGHTSPEED has a comfortable ergonomic shape.
 It has a slight slant and a nice thumb rest that allows you to palm grip this mouse very easily.
-However, the mouse is rather large, so some people might have trouble reaching all the buttons.
+However, the mouse is rather large, so people with smaller hands might have trouble reaching all the buttons.